 ----------------------------

 ScenarioBehaviorTable has no primary keyUses `id` column as fallback.
 If that doesn't exist either, the table is still synced but delta upserts won't work (use `--full`).Table has no timestampsDelta sync falls back to full sync for that specific table.
 Other tables with timestamps still use delta.Deleted rows on production**Not reflected** in delta sync.
 Use `--full` periodically for a clean state.Schema changes on productionThe pull command automatically compares remote and local schemas before importing.
-If column mismatches are detected, you'll see a warning table and can choose to abort, run `php artisan migrate`, and retry.Very large tables (100M+ rows)The `mysqldump` + `mysql` import path handles this well.
-Consider using row limits to cap development data size.Circular FK referencesDetected and handled — cycles are broken in the topological sort.
+If column mismatches are detected, you'll see a warning table and can choose to abort, run `php artisan migrate`, and retry.Very large tables (100M+ rows)The `mysqldump` fast path handles this well.
+The automatic PHP fallback streams in bounded chunks; use row limits to cap development data size and transfer time.Circular FK referencesDetected and handled — cycles are broken in the topological sort.
 FK checks are disabled during import.Self-referencing tablesSupported (e.g., `categories.parent_id → categories.id`).
 Self-references are excluded from FK sorting.Multiple databasesCurrently targets the default database connection only.
 Multi-database support is not yet implemented.Supported EnginesThe server-side sanitization and transport require **MySQL** or **MariaDB**.
-The package explicitly checks engine variants and will immediately fail if run against PostgreSQL, SQLite, or SQL Server.Binary/blob columnsHandled natively by `mysqldump`.
-No special configuration needed.---
+The package explicitly checks engine variants and will immediately fail if run against PostgreSQL, SQLite, or SQL Server.Binary/blob columnsHandled by `mysqldump` or encoded as binary-safe hexadecimal literals by the PHP fallback.---

 Testing